| Birth: 1636 - Jamestown, Elizabeth City, Virginia, USA Death:

 directly from England to North Carolina and that he came into the colony from Virginia, confirming the idea that

 he was a son of William BENTLEY of Elizabeth City Co., Virginia."
-Richard BENTLEY of North Carolina

 was married twice having 6 children by his first wife Jane and One child by his second wife, Lydia MANN.
 Richard was born